 For a a long time members within society of all ages, genders, and ethnicities have struggled with body image and have had a negative perception of their own body and appearance.
 With the rising use of technology and further involvement of social media platforms, it doesn’t come as a surprise that negative body image is becoming more of concern across the globe, the UK; within your own homes.

 Unfortunately, negative body image is becoming more and more prevalent and starting at younger ages.
-Studies have shown that children as young as eight want thinner than average body sizes, and many 10-11 year olds are trying to control their weight.*
+Studies have shown that children as young as eight want thinner-than-average body sizes, and many 10-11 year olds are trying to control their weight, according to The Guardian.

 This can often lead to some terrible repercussions which, at such a young age, simply should not be experienced.
 Consequences including mental health problems like eating disorders are just some of the vast issues caused by this and we, as a society, should be campaigning for more lessons within school to teach both young girls and boys about the benefits of a positive mindset to hopefully tackle these issues; as well as other problems like bullying.
 Mental health issues can aggravate negative body image, creating a notoriously harmful cycle that is difficult to escape from.